openshift-metal3/kni-installer/docs/dev/baremetal.md

 ## How to rebase?

-The kni-installer `rebasing` branch regularly rebases to latest openshift/installer whereas the master branch will never rebase and only merges from openshift/installer.
+The kni-installer `rebasing` branch regularly rebases to releases of openshift/installer whereas the master branch will never rebase and only merges from openshift/installer.